 Indoor strolling options

 Hit the mall.
 Instead of shopping, walk laps.
-It’s climate-controlled, dry, and safe, and many malls open early so you can stroll before the shoppers arrive.
+It’s warm, dry, and safe, and many malls open early so you can stroll before the shoppers arrive.
+Outdoor retail complexes are another option because they’re lit and the sidewalks and parking lots are cleared.

 Take to the treadmill.
-If you have access to one, it can really help if the temperatures get too high.
+If you have access to one, it can really help as the days get shorter and temperatures dip lower.
 For a safer workout, familiarize yourself with the controls before you hop on.
 Then, stand on the side rails as the belt starts moving.
 While at a slow speed, step on the belt and begin walking.
 You should aim to walk without holding onto the side rails, even if that means going at a slower pace.
 You’ll get a more effective workout if you stand tall and swing your arms.
 Some people find a TV with a favorite show can help make the time go more quickly.

 Michele Stanten is a certified fitness instructor and freelance writer.
 Her work has appeared in Prevention, Shape, More, and other magazines.
 She is also on the Board of Directors for the American Council on Exercise.
 Stanten lives in Coopersburg, PA, with her husband, two children, and two cats.
 Stanten is a paid contributor for The DX.
 All opinions contained in this article reflect those of the contributor and interviewee, and not of Sanofi US, its employees, agencies, or affiliates.